alphagov/govuk-import-export-prototype/guidance/claim-cap-refund.markdown

 You must make a 110% deposit security on the refund you’re claiming.
 The deposit will be returned once you submit your proof of export.

-[SME question: how do you make a deposit?]
+[SME question: how do you make a deposit and is it something your bank does for you?]

 ##Agricultural product guides